 Image: TCRPC The image above is a diagram of a similar condition illustrated in the top photograph.
 Vehicles travel through the building (the building upper-floors span over the drive aisles) and access the terminals at the rear or side of the building.
 This strategy maintains maximum street frontage.
+Commented [CW2]: This image gives the wrong impression that would encourage sidewalk interruptions.
+The image below is a much better option to covey the info.
+FRONTA GE DESIGN

 Image: Hyatt Place; Delray Beach, FL There are often circumstances when a larger building of residential or lodging uses will propose a covered drive or porte-cochere as a primary drop-off on a primary street.
-The example above depicting the Hyatt Place Hotel in Delray Beach, Florida internalizes the vehicular drop-off to the building so the street wall is virtually uninterrupted and the pedestrian realm remains clearly defined.
+The example above depicting the Hyatt Place Hotel in Delray Beach, Florida internalizes the sehicular drop-off to the building so the street wall is virtually uninterrupted and the pedestrian realm remains clearly defined.
 Frontage Design Recommendations - 1.
 Maintain a continuous building wall along the edge of sidewalk with active uses. - 2.
 Recognize that bigger buildings warrant deeper sidewalks than smaller buildings. - 3.
 Reduce the number of curb-cuts accessing properties as much as possible to ensure a safer, continuous pedestrian experience. - 4.
-Encourage the creation of frontage or services roads with shaded parkways and on-street parking for parcels with a frontage of 660' or greater. - 5.
 When provided for front-loaded vehicle drop-offs or porte-cocheres, minimize the impacts to the street wall and pedestrian realm.
 Internalizing the drop-off within the building envelop can assist in that effort.
-ARCHITECTURAL ELEMENTS TO REINFORCE STREETSCAPE

-Architectural Elements While putting buildings in the appropriate location to define and support the street is essential, there are many architectural elements that are necessary to enhance and enliven the urban street experience.
+Deleted: <#>Encourage the creation of frontage or services roads with shaded parkways and on-street parking for parcels with a frontage of 660' or greater.
+A RCHITECTURAL ELEMENTS T O REINFO RCE STREETSCAPE LISTER HISPARIA AUCTIONTIES Image: West Palm Beach, FL Architectural Elements While putting buildings in the appropriate location to define and support the street is essential, there are many architectural elements that are necessary to enhance and enliven the urban street experience.
 An active and vibrant street is a safe one, especially when all of the parts are working together.
 Providing for clear and natural surveillance and storefront visibility; activating lower and upper floors of buildings with terraces and balconies; providing for shade and shelter via arcades, awnings, and entry alcoves; and providing consistent shade tree planting that defines the streets are all important components to the Complete Street.
 The image above is of a very simple commercial building fronting a large commercial corridor.
 The provision of simple, but elegant, awnings and clear storefront glazing makes for an inviting condition on a relatively challenging street.

 Image: Coconut Grove, FL These storefronts are a good example of how clear glazing can activate the street and provide good visibility for merchandise.
 The alternating awnings and column-based planters provide additional visual interest on the street.
 Encouraging clear glazing on storefronts is very important to stimulate activity and send the message that those inside the store can see out as well, providing the sense of natural surveillance.
-ARCHITECTURAL ELEMENTS TO REINFORCE STREETSCAPE
+A RCHITECTURAL ELEMENTS TO REINFO RCE STREETSCAPE